20wiz/Common-Sense-Reasoning-ARC/README.md

 # Common-Sense-Reasoning-ARC

+This repository includes code for evaluating Language Models and Chain-of-Thought (CoT) reasoning.
 This project focuses on common-sense reasoning using the AI2 Reasoning Challenge (ARC) dataset.
-The goal is to develop and evaluate models that can answer multiple-choice questions requiring common-sense knowledge.

 # model Phi-1.5